composer/composer/doc/articles/vendor-binaries.md

 is defined by the bin proxy file, so that when your binary gets executed it can use it to easily locate the project's autoloader.

-For non-PHP binaries, the bin proxy sets a `COMPOSER_BIN_DIR` environment variable.
+For non-PHP binaries, as of Composer 2.2.6, the bin proxy sets a `COMPOSER_RUNTIME_BIN_DIR` environment variable.

 This global variable will not be available however when running binaries defined by the root package itself, so you need to have a fallback in place.